loyjoy/academy/basic/menu/analytics.md

 The number indicates how often the chat was started

 ### Participants
+The number of participants tells how many different customers have started the chat

 ### New customers
+The number of 'New customers' counts all customers who have signed up with their email address.

 ### Asked for Web push
+The number indicates the total number of times the web push opt-in was asked for

 ### Single opt-in Web push
+The number shows how many times in total the single web push opt-in was given.

 ### Double opt-in Web push
+The number shows how many times in total the double web push opt-in was given.

 ### Shared via Facebook

 ### Shared via email